haml/haml/README.md

 [Natalie Weizenbaum](http://nex-3.com) was for many years the primary developer and architect of the "modern" Ruby implementation of Haml.

+[Norman Clarke](http://github.com/norman) was the primary maintainer of Haml from 2012 to 2016.

 ## License